fabian-sp/GGLasso/docs/source/math-description.rst

 Functional Graphical Lasso
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Functional Graphical Lasso is a variant of the Single Graphical Lasso, where each variable is not measured as a scalar, but as a function (or time series) [ref13]_.
+Functional Graphical Lasso is a variant of Single Graphical Lasso, where each variable is not represented as a scalar, but as a function (or time series) [ref13]_.
 Hence, assume that each variable has a :math:`M`-dimensional representation, for example coming from Functional PCA, Fourier transform or using a spline basis.
 Functional Graphical Lasso can be understood as SGL but with each matrix entry being an :math:`M\times M` block, representing the association between two function variables.
 Therefore, the regularization results in each :math:`M\times M` block either being zero or non-zero, and typically being dense in the latter case.

 For :math:`p` variables, we compute the covariance matrix :math:`S \in \mathbb{R}^{pM\times pM}`.
 The problem formulation is